 The Emergency Shelter is open 24 hours a day and families may reside in the Shelter for a maximum of three months.
-The Shelter’s current capacity is twenty-eight women and children who are generally referred to PV Shelter Services by other social service agencies, schools, civic and/or religious organizations.
-There are occasionally density issues, and currently there is no capacity in the shelter for women with older male children (age is limited to twelve years old).
+The Shelter’s current capacity is twenty-eight women and children who are generally referred to PVSS by other social service agencies, schools, civic, and/or religious organizations.